+I backed up slowly but he didn’t seem at all stressed by my presence, unlike the bear at the cables this morning.
+I made some more loud noise and annoyed him a little.
+He turned and moved a few feet, like he was deciding what to do.
+While I stood waiting I took a short video of him after trying to get him to move.
 Finally, I had to shift gears.
 I put my phone away and looked around.
-I was standing on a nice pile of fist-size rocks.
-I sent a few of these in his direction.
-After the third rock came very close to him he decided to move off.
-I threw a couple more as he went, just to make sure.
+I was standing on a nice pile of palm-size rocks.
+I sent a few of these in Lazy Bear’s direction.
+The third rock came very close to him and he decided to move off.
+He headed away slowly, like it was his own idea.
+I threw a couple more stones as he went, just hoping he wouldn’t change his mind.

-Given I had finished the Smokies in three days, I decided to take a rest day tomorrow.
-Fontana Village, the nearby resort, provides will shuttle you the two miles to their facility: they have a General Store, a laundromat, and a couple restaurants.
-It seemed like a great place for a rest day—and I figure there is time to take a “zero” and still make it to Springer Mountain by May 27th, my scheduled pick up day.
+I finally reached “The Hilton” around 7pm and found a nice spot to set up the hammock.
+I had made good time and finished the Smokies in three days, so I decided to take the next day to rest.
+Fontana Village, the nearby resort, provides shuttle service from near the shelter, which helped with the decision.
+Fontana Village has a General Store, a laundromat, and a couple restaurants and seemed like a great place for a rest.
+There should be time to take this “zero” and still make it to Springer Mountain by May 27th, my scheduled pick up day.